Basic Gardening Tools Every Newbie Should Have

 hand fork

 Another essential tool is the hand fork or cultivator to scratch soil to remove weeds in the garden or container.
-Never skimp on this tool, as a cheap one might break too soon.
-Choose one that is strong for you to handle with a solid build where the head and shaft join.
+Never skimp on this tool; a cheap one might break too soon.
+Choose one that is strong to handle with a solid build where the head and shaft join.

 You can find the tools for beginners sold in sets with a pruner.